California governor brings personal touch, fresh focus

 - US orders refuges to staff for hunters despite shutdown VIEW

-“Wait ’til next year, you’ll have to sit here for four hours,” he told reporters at the budget presentation.
+“Wait ’til next year, you’ll have to sit here for four hours,” he told reporters.
 “I love this stuff.”

-Brown usually preferred to keep the media at arm’s length.
-When his budget plans were announced, he would make a short presentation and take a few questions but let his finance director delve into details.
+Brown usually kept the media at arm’s length.
+When his budget plans were announced, he would appear briefly but let his finance director delve into details.

 Newsom “has a style that’s much more interactive,” said Kim Nalder, a professor of government at California State University-Sacramento.
 Newsom’s on-stage moment with his son, she said, “sort of broke the mold for what we think the gravitas of the office requires.”

 Newsom, like Brown, so far isn’t releasing a daily schedule of his whereabouts.
-On Friday, he made an unannounced trip to a Central Valley community to discuss clean drinking water with residents.
+On Friday, he made an unannounced trip to the Central Valley to discuss clean drinking water with residents.
 His budget proposes a new tax to help clean up contaminated water.

 After eight years as lieutenant governor, Newsom won the governorship in a landslide over Republican John Cox.
 In his inaugural address, he said he would work to gain the trust and support of rural Californians, millions of whom didn’t vote for him.